+Who Role Apprentice Attends work and training undertaking task set.
+Retains evidence, completes the holistic project, multiple choice and practical tests and attends for interview.
+Employer Provides the opportunities to learn and provide feedback so the apprentice can progress.
+Communicates with the training provider to ensure that the apprentice is on track and supports the apprentice with building their evidence.
+Provides pastoral care for the apprentice alongside the training provider.
 Training Provider Supports the employer and the apprentice to make sure that learning outcomes are achieved.
 Structures the programme of learning and provides it for the apprentice and their employer.
 Provides pastoral care for the apprentice and communicates with the employer regularly to make sure the apprentice is meeting their learning outcomes.
 Provides feedback to the apprentice and their employer on work undertaken and progress.
-Supports the apprentice with the building their evidence.
+Supports the apprentice with the building their evidence for their portfolio.
 Independent assessors Assess and grade the final assessments.
 Makes the decision on if the apprentice has passed their programme and awards the pass or distinction grade.

-9. Quality Assurance
+8. Quality Assurance

 Quality assurance and quality control shall be delivered by independent assessors responsible for assessing and grading of the final summative assessments and award successful apprentices with a pass or distinction.
-Quality assurance and control is also assured through assessment of the mandatory qualifications in the standard which are independently assessed through qualified assessors operating within a separate quality assurance environment of the relevant awarding organisation.
 Assessors used in this area of practice are subject to regular verification of their decisions and technical skills.